Fear Effect 2: Retro Helix: Cancelled sequel

 Reports varied as to the status of the game between 2002 and 2003.
 While an early report by GameSpot in May 2003 described the game as simply "on hold", IGN broke the news during their "Missing in Action" series of articles that the game had been cancelled.
 According to IGNs report, the game "was the first of Eidos' victims to its more stringent quality assurance program."
 Due to the game's delayed progress, it was either given more development time or cancelled.
 Unfortunately, only the development staff knew of the game's status following this condemnation but according to the fans the content was big and still enough to publish.
 According to IGN, "at some point in late 2002 or early 2003, Kronos did indeed shop it to various publishers.
 Nobody, however, bit."

 Revival

-On February 17, 2015, Square Enix announced that it would allow developers to create games based on some of their old Eidos IPs via the Square Enix Collective project, including the Fear Effect IP.
+In February 2015, Square Enix announced that it would allow developers to create games based on some of their old Eidos IPs via the Square Enix Collective project, including the Fear Effect IP.

-On April 7, 2016, a new entry in the series titled Fear Effect Sedna was announced.
+In April 2016, a new entry in the series titled Fear Effect Sedna was announced.
+It was released in 2018 to mostly negative reviews.